Where are they now? - Trevor Horn

 they also released an album of new material as Legacy: 3

 Chord Trick (2017).
-Trevor Horn is on bass and backing
+Trevor Horn was providing bass and

 musical director), Alan